 For more check out IASP’s Patient Engagement Initiatives.

 2018 is the Global Year for Excellence in Pain Education.
-Joletta is a member of IASP and the Pain Education special interest group.
-She will be at the World Congress on Pain to represent the patient voice and discuss the importance of patients, clinicians and scientists coming together to change the way we talk about, research, and treat pain.
+Joletta is a member of IASP and the Pain Education special interest group, so was proud to be at the World Congress on Pain to represent the patient voice and discuss the importance of patients, clinicians and scientists coming together to change the way we talk about, research, and treat pain.

 Stay tuned for more on this in the near future!